 The Boundary 500 Motorcycle Group have established themselves as a very respected motorcycling body and have received tremendous support from not only people living in the North East of England but from all over the UK.

-The Great North Air Ambulance needs our support and money, enter the event, you might need their services one day.
+The Great North Air Ambulance and Zoe's Baby Hospice need our support and money, enter the events and help us make a difference.